pulyaevskiy/node-interop/README.md

 Implements Dart-style HTTP client using [http](https://pub.dartlang.org/packages/file) package interface.

+There are several benefits to use this client over plain JS bindings:

+- Encapsulates HTTP/HTTPS connections, no need to juggle with Node's "http" and "https" modules.
+- Replaces callbacks with Dart Futures which enables async/await.
+- Encapsulates JS interop logic like `allowInterop`.
+- Provides very Dart-like experience.

 ## Features and bugs

 Please file feature requests and bugs at the